Can Gum Disease Be Reversed?

 What Causes Gum Disease?

 Gum disease is primarily caused by plaque buildup, a sticky film of harmful bacteria that accumulates on your teeth.
+If this plaque isn’t removed through daily brushing and flossing, it hardens into tartar, which can irritate your gums.
+Over time, this irritation can lead to gum recession, tooth sensitivity, and even bone damage.

 Key Factors that Contribute to Gum Disease